mars0i/masonclj/doc/general/ABMsInClojure.md

 ### Java ABM libraries:

-In choosing Java ABM libraries, I don't want to try to investigate anything that doesn't seem to be widely used and currently maintained.
-Someone else might want to cast a wider net, and might find something very worthwhile to use, but I don't have time.

 Using this heuristic, there are exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
 Both seem to be